-- 1. These bylaws may be amended when necessary at the event known as Bellum Aeternus or first calendar senate meeting of the year by a three-fifths majority of the Board and two-thirds majority of the Senate. - 2.
-These bylaws shall be reviewed and amended as necessary no less than every 5 years.
+- 1. These bylaws may be amended when necessary at a senate meeting of by a four-fifths majority of the Board and four- fifths majority of the Senate. - 2.
+These bylaws shall be reviewed and amended as necessary no less than every 5 years. - 3.
+In the event that a bylaw mandated senate or Triumvirate lands on a camp out event it may move it one event prior or after.
+(N/A to BA senate)